ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 intelligible gallantry.

-"It was the prospect of constant society, and good society," he added, "which was my chief inducement to enter the ----shire.
+"It was the prospect of constant society, and good society," he added, "which was my chief inducement to enter the  --  -- shire.
 I knew it to be a most respectable, agreeable corps, and my friend Denny tempted me further by his account of their present quarters, and the very great attentions and excellent acquaintances Meryton had procured them.
 Society, I own, is necessary to me.
 I have been a disappointed man, and my spirits will not bear solitude.
 I must have employment and society.
 A military life is not what I was intended for, but circumstances have now made it eligible.
-The church ought to have been my profession--I was brought up for the church, and I should at this time have been in possession of a most valuable living, had it pleased the gentleman we were speaking of just now."
+The church ought to have been my profession -- I was brought up for the church, and I should at this time have been in possession of a most valuable living, had it pleased the gentleman we were speaking of just now."

 "Indeed!"

-"Yes--the late Mr. Darcy bequeathed me the next presentation of the best living in his gift.
+"Yes -- the late Mr. Darcy bequeathed me the next presentation of the best living in his gift.
 He was my godfather, and excessively attached to me.
 I cannot do justice to his kindness.
 He meant to provide for me amply, and thought he had done it; but when the living fell, it was given